 Susan E. Jackson | PhD

-Dr. Susan E. Jackson is a consultant and advocate for gifted people and their families and she lives in Arizona.
+Dr. Susan E. Jackson is a coach and advocate for gifted people and their families who lives in Arizona.
 She is also an adjunct instructor for Lone Star College-Kingwood in Texas.
 She has more than 18 years of experience in schools in various roles, including substitute teacher, paraprofessional, researcher, and instructor for undergraduate and graduate courses in education, human development, and psychology.
 She is a certified SENG Model Parent Group Facilitator.

 Dr. Jackson is a gifted adult who participated in accelerated math, science, and ELA classes in public schools.
 She is the parent of two gifted young adults who were both identified for GT math/science and ELA/social studies classes in the gifted program in their public school district.
 The school district of 60,000 students identified approximately 11% of the students for the gifted program.
 The program used cluster grouping, or placing small numbers of gifted students in classes designated as GT with students who were often high-achieving.
 At the time, teachers with any gifted students in their classrooms were required by the state to complete 30 clock hours of professional development for working with gifted students, with annual updates.
 Honors classes and AP classes were considered to be gifted courses for high school.